Which way, Amelia?

 2248 GCT -- Time Aloft 22.81 hr

-Most likely location of the ditching is between 234 and 334 miles north of Howland Island on a heading of 337 degrees true.
+Most likely location of the ditching is between 234 and 334 miles north of Howland Island on a heading of 337o from Howland Island.

 At 2002 GCT, AE turns southeast (heading 157) and flies for 11 minutes before making the last transmission at 2013 GCT.
 Perhaps as much as an hour later, without receiving radio contact from Itasca and not seeing Howland, AE concludes that FN's offset-north landfall navigating was wrong.
 AE turns northwest (heading 337), away from Howland and Itasca.

-Simplexity Aloft described AE's 2013 GCT transmission as "An ambiguous -- indeed -- an impossible flight maneuver and altogether useless for guiding subsequent searches."
+In Simplexity Aloft AE's 2013 GCT transmission is described as "An ambiguous -- indeed, an impossible -- flight maneuver and altogether useless for guiding subsequent searches."

-Based on the logic in the narrative set forth above, your immediate answer to the question, "Which way, Amelia?"
+Based on the logic in the analysis set forth above, your immediate answer to the question, "Which way, Amelia?"

 must be "South."
-An hour later, your answer must be "North."
+Some time later, your answer must be "North."

 Home Page